 Hunting season is a year-round celebration for a lot of Northwest families.
 Especially with every trip to the freezer to pull out another package of meat from that hunt.
-Over the past few weeks, we’ve looked at processing game, as well as what to do with deer and elk meat after you’ve cut and frozen it.
-Today, we have some tips to make processing your game a lot easier.
+We’ve looked at processing game, as well as what to do with deer and elk meat after you’ve cut and frozen it.
+In this article, we have some tips to make processing your game a lot easier.

 Remember Your License and Tags Before You Go Hunting

 In Oregon and Washington, you must have a hunting license, tag, and a clear understanding of hunting rules before you go out in search of your trophy.
 The links below are packed with all the info you need to get started.

 Washington Department of Fish and Wildlife

 Anyone who has ever processed their own game will tell you that a countertop-height table is a must.
 Otherwise, you’ll be hunched over for hours and spend the next week or so in pain.
 Another pro tip: cover your workspace in butcher paper and tape it to the table.
 Sure, you’ll tear through the paper while you work, but it will make cleanup a lot easier.

 Other items to make cleanup easier include: tarps for the floor, extra butcher paper, as well as a garbage can with liners so you can easily throw away chunks of fat and other unwanted cuts.

 Beyond several sharp knives (large, medium, and smaller), knife sharpener (sharpening steel rods works best for processing game), cutting board, and rubber gloves, you’ll also want: